 - Add and amend new elements in the feature file as needed.
 You won’t always think of every scenario upfront.
 That’s okay.
 Just remember to keep the team in the loop!

 - Without blind fanaticism!
 It makes no sense to implement BDD because this is a trend.
-The same large number of details in the scenarios or duplicated scenarios are too much.
+The same large number of details in the Feature file or duplicated test scenarios are too much.

 - Gherkin scenarios could be imported into the Test Management System.